 In traditional mode, Kong Gateway requires a database to store configured entities such as routes, services, and plugins.
-Kong Gateway supports both PostgreSQL 10+ and Cassandra 3.11.x as its data store.

 Running Kong Gateway in traditional mode is the simplest way to get started with Kong, and it is the only deployment topology that supports plugins that require a database, like rate-limiting with the cluster strategy, or OAuth2.
 However, there are some downsides too.

 When running in traditional mode, every Kong Gateway node runs as both a Control Plane (CP) and Data Plane (DP).
 This means that if any of your nodes are compromised, the entire running gateway configuration is compromised.
-In contrast, hybrid mode (shown below) has distinct CP and DP nodes reducing the attack surface.
+In contrast, hybrid mode has distinct CP and DP nodes reducing the attack surface.